Bhante Dharmawara: Biography

+An extended meditation course he taught at the Asoka Mission from October 1974 to March 1975 is described in the book Leaving Lucifer.

 In 1989, following a shooting in which five schoolchildren were killed at a Stockton school, there was national press coverage when he went to the school to perform a ritual cleansing of the site.

 Dharmawara was a vegetarian and in his later life preferred fresh fruit and vegetable juices.
 He was also described as loving Coca-Cola.

 Chromotherapy

 Dharmawara was an advocate of chromotherapy (colour healing).
 He argued that all things emanate colour and every organ corresponds to a particular colour, thus disease results when a particular bodily organ loses its colour intensity.
 Chromotherapy would rebuild balance to the body.
 The colours he advocated were almost exclusively green, blue and yellow.
 He taught people to avoid the colour red.
 He argued that green is neutral, harmonizing and used to treat depression, fatigue and trauma whilst yellow a warm colour is used to treat digestive ailments such as constipation, nervous disorders, allergies and fevers.
 Blue a cold colour was employed as an antibiotic used to cool the body by treating burns and infections.
 A combination of blue and green are employed to treat bruises and cuts.
 Similar to Edwin Dwight Babbitt, he would put spring water into a sterilized coloured bottles and place them in the sun for 48 hours.

 Dharmawara lectured on chromotherapy and meditation at John G. Bennett's International Academy for Continuous Education located at Sherborne House, Gloucestershire.